sjay05/CodingChallenges/README.md

-# Data Structures and Algorithms (Implementation)
+# CP - Notes (Resources):

-This repo consists of a variety of data structures and algorithms listed specifically below.
-Algorithms will be frequently updated and new ones will be added.
+This repo contains implementations of various algorithms intended for competitive programming or known as CP.
+Links will be added to the README soon for quicker reference.